 The Abdominoplasty procedure is an ideal solution to remove unwanted skin from the stomach area while improving its overall look.
 Our skin can only stretch so far before it loses its elasticity.
 When this happens, the skin can no longer return to its original form.

-This procedure facilitates the tightening of underlying stomach muscles which have loosened, weakened or separated as a result of pregnancy and fluctuating weight.
-It also aids in the flattening and reshaping of the abdomen, and correcting a protruding abdomen that's disproportionate with the rest of the body.
-In some instances a Miami Tummy Tuck can even help improve stretchmarks, especially if they are located below the navel.
+A tummy tuck helps with tightening essential stomach muscles which loosen over time, or perhaps deteriorated or detached as a result of pregnancy and fluctuating weight.
+It also helps to flatten and reshape the abdomen, and correct a protruding abdomen that's disproportionate with the rest of the body.
+In some instances a Tummy Tuck Miami can even help improve stretch marks, especially if they are located below the navel.

 During the surgery, excess skin and fat are removed.
 A skilled surgeon can also tighten the abdominal muscles by sewing muscle together to form a sort of internal girdle.
 This procedure differs from liposuction; a cosmetic procedure which removes fat deposits.
 However, paring both procedures assures additional contouring and sculpting.